ivanov/popular-front/README.md

 - [ ] start a new session from PF UI
 - [ ] serve popular front as a jupyter serverextension
 - [ ] 'e' to edit portions of a message
+- [ ] export messages to JSON / Python formats (for replay or mock testing)

 ### upstream cleanup
 - [ ] why do we have the same thing in msg_type in the header and in the raw thing...